-Parameters callback - A function or method to be called.
+Parameters callback - A function or method with the signature callback(link) to be called when a new link is established with this destination.

 set_packet_callback(callback)

 Registers a function to be called when a packet has been received by this destination.